hyosung11/Launch-School/Courses/journal.md

 10:15 I reviewed OLOO and put it into my revised study guide.
 Now SungOh wants to play.

 13:35 Back from the Peter Pan show of the Somerville Children's Theater.
 I left at intermission.
 I need to send out an NCSA email and then do some research before talking to Derek at 16:00.

+14:15 In the Career Karma "Reframing Your Past Experiences for a New Tech Career" room listening to this guy speak.
+I feel like it's not that interesting at the moment.

+14:59 Leaving one meeting and jumping into the next one.